 The Objectives and Actions for Storey Avenue seek to shift this area from its exclusive focus on vehicles to make it more visually attractive, welcoming and accommodating to other modes of travel.
 The concept is to transform the Storey Avenue corridor into a mixed-use, walkable neighborhood by modifying current zoning and/or creating a new zoning district to promote this type of development.
 To accomplish a walkable, mixed-use neighborhood, dimensional requirements for lots and development should be changed, and supporting facilities, such as parking, driveways, and storm water systems, should be shared among the properties.
 New buildings should be located closer together and to the street, with fewer curb cuts, surface parking lots located behind and better non-automotive connections.
 Storey Avenue is ripe for reinvestment and growth.
-By providing incentives for mixed-use development in this neighborhood, local employment opportunities and tax revenues will increase, and the City's housing stock can grow.
+By providing incentives for mixed-use development, including the development of affordable housing, in this neighborhood, local employment opportunities and tax revenues will increase, and the City's housing stock can grow.
+This area may function much like the Smart Growth Overlay District and include an affordability component with residential development.
 Transforming the corridor into a walkable, bike-able, mixed-use neighborhood will also improve the area's appearance, preserve open space and reduce the impact on city infrastructure.